Modoc people

 Photo of Modoc Yellow Hammer taken by Joseph Andrew Shuck before 1904.
 From the Lena Robitaille Collection at the Oklahoma Historical Society Photo Archives.

 The Modoc are an Indigenous American people who historically lived in the area which is now northeastern California and central Southern Oregon.
 Currently, they include two federally recognized tribes, the Klamath Tribes in Oregon and the Modoc Tribe of Oklahoma, now known as the Modoc Nation.

 Language

-The Modoc, like the neighboring Klamath, spoke dialectic varieties of the Klamathan/Lutuamian language, a branch of the Plateau Penutian language family.
+The Modoc, like the neighboring Klamath, spoke varieties of the Klamathan/Lutuamian language, a branch of the Plateau Penutian language family.
 Both peoples called themselves maklaks, meaning "people".
 To distinguish between the tribes, the Modoc called themselves Moatokni maklaks, from muat meaning "South".
 The Achomawi, a band of the Pit River tribe, called them Lutuami, meaning "Lake Dwellers".

 Current population and geography

 Chief Yellow Hammer painted in traditional clothing by E.A Burbank, 1901.

 About 600 Modoc live in Klamath County, Oregon, in and around their ancestral homelands.
 This group includes those who stayed on the reservation during the Modoc War, as well as the descendants of those who chose to return in 1909 to Oregon from Indian Territory in Oklahoma or Kansas.
 Since that time, many have followed the path of the Klamath.
 The shared tribal government of the Klamath, Modoc and Yahooskin in Oregon is known as the Klamath Tribes.

 Two hundred Modoc live in Oklahoma on a small reservation in Ottawa County, Oklahoma, that the federal government purchased for them.
 Originally they were placed on the Quapaw Indian Reservation in Oklahoma's far northeast corner.
 They are descendants of the band Captain Jack (Kintpuash) led during the Modoc War.
 The federal government officially recognized the Modoc Tribe of Oklahoma in 1978, and its constitution was approved in 1991.